Ewen-GitHub/digital-writing-folio/exercises.md

  #### How is it different from fiction?

+ Hypertext fiction is much more interactive than fiction as it is online and able to be read and written in multiple ways.

  #### How is it different from games?

+ While some of the coding can be very similar to that of games, hyperfiction is generally content on being more of a story than a game.
+However, some of the time it can be as simple as the author of the piece claiming it to be hypertext - rather than a game (even if you're playing through it).

  #### How do you plan fiction?

+ I plan fiction writing by sprawling out a random array of ideas in a stream-of-conciousness type way - and try to expand on the ideas that I believe have potential and merit.
+Not too much planning generally happens in my fiction writing until well into the piece.

  #### How could you plan hypertext fiction?

+ Hypertext Fiction is unfortunately very different.
+Because a lot of what I write - after its released - is out of my hands, I have to plan it so whatever path the reader takes I have to be content with how it is read, and where they end up.

 ### Create and Publish a Twine Story